General borrowing questions

 VOI stands for Verification of Identity.
 It is an umbrella term used to cover the Land Titles Office requirements in all States to identify all parties to a property transaction, including Mortgagors.
 The term is also now used to cover lender obligations under The Anti-Money Laundering and Counter-Terrorism Financing Act 2006 to identify all parties to a loan transaction.

-<IdMe is a phone application used to verify identity electronically.
+IdMe is a mobile phone application used to verify your identity electronically.

 The advantage of using IdMe is that it has a lower error rate because it guides you through the ID process.
 It protects the privacy of clients and avoids the paper shuffle involved with paper VOI.